Sheffield Shield: Player of the Year

 The Player of the Year award is announced at the end of each season.
 Since its inception in 1976 it has been awarded to the best-performed player/s over the season, as determined a panel of judges.
-Victorian and South Australian batsman Matthew Elliott has won the award the most times, being awarded Player of the Year on three separate occasions.
+Victorian and South Australian batsman Matthew Elliott has won the award the most times, being awarded Player of the Year on three occasions.